Atovaquone and Proguanil (Maloff Protect)

 -

-Malaria is a disease caused by a parasite that mosquitoes carry.
-When a mosquito bites you it can pass the parasite into your bloodstream.
-Atovaquone and proguanil helps to protect you from a malaria infection by stopping the parasite from multiplying in your body.
+Malaria is a disease caused by a parasite carried by mosquitoes that is passed into your bloodstream through bites.
+Atovaquone and proguanil help to prevent malaria by stopping the parasite from multiplying in your body.

 -